Linaro/website/_posts/current/blog/2020-12-17-a-year-in-the-life-of-the-stg-group.md

 layout: post
 title: A Year In The Life Of The STG Group
-description: "In this article we look at the work from just one of Linaro's many engineering teams - STG.
-This group have been very busy as usual, introducing many technical improvements as well as some completely new technologies, such as tuxsuite. "
+description: "In this article we look at the work from just one of Linaro's many engineering teams - System Technologies Group (STG).
+This group have been very busy as usual, introducing many technical improvements as well as some completely new technologies, such as TuxSuite. "
 date: 2020-12-17 05:20:53
 image: /assets/images/content/abstract-small.jpg
 tags:
   - STG
+  - Tuxsuite
 category: blog
 author: jon.burcham@linaro.org
 ---
-# Linaro STG 2020 Year In Review
+# Linaro System Technologies Group (STG) 2020 Year In Review

 ## 2020 Objectives
 This year the 2020 objectives for the STG team focused around 5 key topics: